catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 ```

-# Things that would ben nice to do:
+# Things that would be nice to do:
 - Extract the times of the intracelluar events so we can write a single time series instead of many.
 - Add an extension for line scan data
 - Add an extension for image stacks that keeps the metadata of the microscopy